Dave-stack/GIPMA/README.md

 **See the R help page for more details\!\!\!**

-1."CreatSampleId": The purpose of “creatisampleid” is to generate sample labels for distinguishing the peaks to which the sample belong and for subsequent statistics of vPC.
+1."CreatSampleId": The purpose of "CreatSampleId"is to generate sample labels for distinguishing the peaks to which the sample belong and for subsequent statistics of vPC.